 The usage of Project Analysis Tokens is encouraged for security reasons.
 If such a token were to leak, an attacker would only gain access to analyze a single project or to interact with the related web services requiring Execute Analysis permissions.

-These tokens can be used to run analysis on every project.
+These tokens can be used to run analyses on every project.

-In order to create this type of tokens, the user should have Global Execute Analysis Permission.
+To create Global analysis tokens, the user should have Global Execute Analysis Permission.

 If the token's author loses the Global Execute Analysis permission, the token will no longer be valid for performing an analysis.